kstjxy/Project3-CUDA-Path-Tracer/README.md

 - Compare with `Russian roulette` enabled vs disabled, keeping all other settings identical.
 - Expected: noticeable speedup in closed scenes due to early termination of low-throughput paths, with negligible bias (estimator remains unbiased by survival scaling).

+Analysis
+- Overview: Unbiased termination of low‑throughput paths after a start depth using Fresnel‑safe scaling (divide by survival probability) to keep the estimator unbiased.
+- Performance: Typically reduces ms/frame by 10–40% in closed scenes and ones with many low‑energy bounces; little impact in open scenes dominated by early escapes.
+- Acceleration: Cap survival probability (e.g., 0.95) and start at a modest depth (≈5) to reduce variance spikes; keep stream compaction enabled to quickly drop dead paths.
+- GPU vs CPU: Both benefit, but GPUs especially due to fewer long‑tail warps; divergence in path lengths is mitigated by per‑bounce compaction and material sorting.
+- Future: Adaptive start depth per material/throughput; albedo‑based survival probability; combine with next‑event estimation to reduce variance further.

 Physically-Based Depth of Field (Thin Lens)
 -------------------------------------------